[2.6] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 You can craft your own armor easily with no budget at all.
 You must have met Haku and Catarina by now.
 Don't ignore them.
 Helping them once or twice gets them to lv 2, and you can invite them to your hideout or just place their crafting benches there (type: /claim_crafting_benches).

-All you need from the armor at this point is a level-appropriate amount of ES (example: see the wiki for ES helmets; at lv 39 you want a Bone or Lunaris Circlet) and 20+ Int.
+All you need from the armor at this point is a level-appropriate amount of ES (example: see the wiki for ES gloves; at lv 39 you want Embroidered or Silk gloves) and 20+ Int.
 Pick up the drops of those types.
 If you happen to find a magic or rare drop with 20+ Int and extra ES - that's great.
 If not, you have options:

 - if you have a rare drop that already has 20+ Int: craft increased %ES on it (Haku)

 - if you have a rare drop without Int: craft Int on it (Catarina)